On the many different versions of Californication

 Clear, right?
 The rough mixes version (aside from having an extended ending) has much more prominent peaks and valleys, leading to a bigger difference between quiet and loud sounds.
 But, it’s not so quiet that you can barely hear it.
 The rough mixes version is what an ordinary, major label rock band sounds like on CD.
 The retail version, on the other hand, takes it to another level, almost to the point of ridiculousness at times.
 Towards the outro, it's just one big block of noise.

-So this is why many, many fans only listen to the rough mixes version of the album.
+These reasons are why many, many fans only listen to the rough mixes version of the album.
 The 1999 vinyl and cassette releases are entirely forgettable, even in a world where the vinyl versions of albums are typically sourced from different, quieter master files, and sound much better than their CD counterparts as a result.
 That was not the case with Californication's initial release.
 But more about vinyl later.

-A side note: there also exists the "unmastered/unsequenced" version of the album.
+A side note: there also exists an "unmastered/unsequenced" version of the album.
 It was leaked in 2011, and is sourced from an in-house Warner Bros.
-CD-R that seemed to have been made at the very end of the mixing sessions.
+CD-R that seems to have been made at the very end of the mixing sessions.
 The tracks on this disc have had a lot of compression applied to them, so it doesn't sound all that great, even if it is "unmastered".
 It seems as if during the mixing process, the band compressed the tracks before they sent them off to mastering, where they were compressed even further.
 This disc is not essential, but it does contain a set of unique track variants that make it an important historical document.

 In November 2003, the band released their Greatest Hits package.
 Featured on it were five tracks from the album: Parallel Universe, Scar Tissue, Otherside, Californication and Road Trippin’.
 In the Greatest Hits liner notes, it doesn't mention that the tracks were re-mastered for this release.
 In fact, it specifically credits all of the original mastering engineers.
 But fans noticed that on average, the dynamic range of the tracks that appear on Greatest Hits are two to three "points" higher on the dynamic range scale than their retail album counterparts.
 Take a look at Scar Tissue below.
 The retail version of the song is on top, the Greatest Hits below.

 Nothing drastic, but there's a slight difference.
-And that's not all; the version of Higher Ground that appears is a completely different, dryer mix than it's Mother's Milk counterpart.
+And that's not all; the version of Higher Ground that appears is a completely different, dryer mix than its Mother's Milk counterpart.
 So there were obviously decisions made to present different versions of the tracks when they were compiling the release.

 One of the other differences that was also immediately noticed was that the version of Californication on Greatest Hits differed slightly to the retail version.
-We'd already heard a number of track differences in the rough mixes leak, but now a variant was being acknowledged and released to the public.
+We'd already heard a number of track differences in the rough mixes leak, but now a variant was actually being acknowledged and released to the public.
 On Greatest Hits, Californication was eight seconds longer, features organ flourishes during the first verse that aren't present on the retail mix, and has two runs through the first chorus, instead of just one.
-In fact, if you listen to the retail mix, you can hear the organ come in for a single note as Anthony says "it's the edge of the world" -- I think it may have been an accident that they left it in.
+In fact, if you listen to the retail mix, you can hear the organ come in for a single note as Anthony says "it's the edge of the world" -- I think it may have been an accident that they left it in at all.

 It gets more complicated: the rough mixes version of Californication is different from the retail version and the Greatest Hits version.
 It has no organ at all during the first verse, but some during the second, and it contains the original long chorus.
 The unmastered/unsequenced disc seems to feature the same mix as is heard on Greatest Hits.
 The version of the song on Spotify is the Greatest Hits version.
-On iTunes, the retail version from 1999, though this may depend on what country you’re in.
+On iTunes, the retail version from 1999 is seen, though this may depend on what country you’re in.
 (When they play it live, they only do one run through the first chorus).

 While these might be tiny, seemingly insignificant changes, it means that already we have three different versions of the song, and no "final" approved version.
 The band recorded the track, mixed it, edited it twice, released one version, let a different one leak, put an alternate version on their Greatest Hits, and to this day, sell and stream two different versions of the song.
 It's madness.
 But it's also an insight into how much work goes into a track during mixing before it's released.
 Other examples include the extended bridge in If You Have To Ask that can be heard here.